gabrielfalcao/lettuce/README.md

 # Motivation

 1. [Cucumber](http://cukes.info/) makes [Ruby](http://www.ruby-lang.org/) even more sexy.
 Python needed something like it.
-2. Testing must be funny and easy
+2. Testing must be funny and easy.
 3. Most python developers code in python, not ruby.
 4. Ruby has Capistrano, Python has Fabric.
 Ruby has cucumber, Python has lettuce.
 5. I personally don't like mixing many languages in small projects.
 Keeping all in python is better.